sharpshootergh/sharpshootergh/README.md

 - 👋 Hi, I’m @sharpshootergh
-- 👀 I’m interested in cloud devops
+- 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Python and AWS
-- 💞️ I’m looking to collaborate on cloud infracsrature as code projects
+- 💞️ I’m looking to collaborate on devops projrcts
 - 📫 How to reach me Elishaatosagoe@gmail.com

 <!---